 The Regional Housing Need Allocation (RHNA) process is the part of Housing Element Law used to determine how many new homes, and the affordability of those homes, each local government must plan for in its Housing Element.
 The State sets the total housing units needed in each region.
 For the Bay Area, which Sonoma County is a part of, the region must plan for 441,176 housing units, about half of which must be affordable to lower income households.

 The Association of Bay Area Governments (ABAG) takes the total units determined by the State (441,176) and assigns a number of units to each jurisdiction.
 Through the Housing Element, the Town of Windsor is required to demonstrate a plan to accommodate the number of units assigned to the Town.
-For the 2023-2031 planning period, the Town if Windsor is required to provide 994 units.
-Note: The total units for Windsor is still draft and subject to change by ABAG.
+For the 2023-2031 planning period, the Town of Windsor is required to provide 994 units.

-In addition to the Housing Element, the Town is also required to update the Public Health and Safety Element of the General Plan, which is designed to reduce the short-term and long-term potential threats to community health and safety, helps foster a resilient local economy and natural ecosystem.
-Cities and counties are required by State law to review their Safety Elements during preparation of the Housing Element Update to determine if updates are needed to respond to and incorporate the latest California State General Plan Guidelines for compliance with State law regarding climate change adaptation and resilience, wildfire mapping, mitigation, and evacuation routes.
+In conjunction with the Housing Element update, the Town was also required to update the Public Health and Safety Element of the General Plan.
+This element is designed to reduce the short-term and long-term potential threats to community health and safety, and helps foster a resilient local economy and natural ecosystem.
+Cities and counties are required by State law to review their Safety Elements during preparation of a Housing Element update to determine if amendments are needed to respond to and incorporate the latest California State General Plan Guidelines for compliance with State law regarding climate change adaptation and resilience, wildfire mapping, mitigation, and evacuation routes.
 A Public Health and Safety Element update was adopted at the same time as the Housing Element update.